-- ► Define the concept of Human Resource Management and identify how it can help tax administrations achieve their strategic goals. - Describe a HRM strategy. - Explain how HRM is organized within a tax administration. - Describe a career path and adequate remuneration structure within a tax administration. - Identify key areas of effective HRM within a tax administration and some of the supporting principles. - Define what the function of learning and development is and why it is important for tax administrations.
+- Define the concept of Human Resource Management and identify how it can help tax administrations achieve their strategic goals. - Describe a HRM strategy. - Explain how HRM is organized within a tax administration. - Describe a career path and adequate remuneration structure within a tax administration. - Identify key areas of effective HRM within a tax administration and some of the supporting principles. - Define what the function of learning and development is and why it is important for tax administrations.

-ONLINE: VITARA-Information Technology and Data Management (VITARA-ITD)
+ONLINE: VITARA - Information Technology and Data Management (VITARA-ITD)

-TARGET AUDIENCE: Executives and senior managers in tax administrations responsible for the operation and development of information technology (IT) or involved in modernization reforms; HQ IT managers and support staff as well as tax administration managers from other areas who have a general interest in IT or the management and use of data in tax administration.
+TARGET AUDIENCE: Executives and senior managers in tax administrations responsible for the operation and development of information technology (IT) or involved in modernization reforms; HQ managers and support staff who have a general interest in IT or the management and use of data in tax administration.